kaymen99/uniswap-sushiswap-arbitrage/README.md

    ```
 ### How to run:

-To start an arbitrage on the mainnet fork you just need to run the command :
+To start an arbitrage on the mainnet fork (for testing purposes only, you can also use the kovan testnet) you just need to run the command :
    ```sh
    brownie run scripts/arbitrage.py --network=mainnet-fork
    ```